 We often choose to get a dog because we desire that unbiased unlimited love and companionship that they offer.
 Many dog owners love to be with their dogs all the time and if we could choose to we would spend all day with our lovable pets.

 Unfortunately, this doesn’t usually fit into the reality of our lives.
 Many of us have to leave our dogs to work, or at the least to spend time outside of the home taking care of everyday life.
 If our Aussies or our mini Aussies react very poorly to us leaving by having excessive anxiety it can cause heartache for both of us!

 Australian Shepherds are very loyal and loving.
 They tend to attach to one person.
 Because of this, separation anxiety can be an issue.
-If while you are away, your Aussie paces, whines, barks, is destructive, defecates or urinates, and tense quite often of time they may have separation anxiety!
+If while you are away, your Aussie paces, whines, barks, is destructive, defecates or urinates, and tense for long periods of time they may have separation anxiety!

 Do Aussies and Mini Aussies Have Separation Anxiety?

-It’s easy to think that Mini Australian Shepherds may suffer from anxiety more than their larger breed counterparts, but this breed whether mini or normal sized suffers at the same rates from anxiety.
+It’s easy to think that Mini Australian Shepherds may suffer from anxiety more than their larger breed counterparts, but really the breed whether mini or normal sized suffers at the same rates from anxiety.
 That is depending on their personality and how they are trained they may struggle with anxiety.